cyber-prophet/bostrom-journal/BostromJournal001.md

 ### cyberindex [~](https://cyb.ai/ipfs/QmYmSkdYB4AQma89zsKk34vH4p92VCB6wF3uHMPf5EQH3Y)

-Cyberindex is an indexer application, that extracts set of data from the blockchain and writes it to postgres database.
-Indexer is written on go language for Cyber's networks.
+Cyberindex is an indexer application, that extracts a set of data from the blockchain and writes it to postgres database.
+Indexer is written in go language for Cyber's networks.
 [Github](https://github.com/cybercongress/cyberindex)

 Supported: